Measuring Innovation to Drive Business Growth

 Because innovation is now a widely recognized critical requirement for virtually all companies across all industries, the metrics imperative is here.
 Leaders must establish a new breed of metrics that move beyond conventional measures and that:

-- Create an organizational environment that supports and drives strategic innovation
+- Create an organizational culture that supports and drives strategic innovation

 - Establish critical capabilities tuned to the evolving competitive business landscape